School leaders

 School resourcing snapshots showcase examples of how strategic funding decisions have supported a range of high-impact professional learning initiatives.

-Consider your approach to professional learning that builds the non-teaching capability of staff
+Consider your approach to professional learning that builds the operational and compliance-based capability of staff

-Use the Building non-teaching capability section in the School professional learning self-assessment tool to ensure that your whole-school approach to professional learning is inclusive of all staff and focused on both teaching and non-teaching practice.
+Use the Principles for building capability section in the School professional learning self-assessment tool to ensure that your school-wide approach to professional learning is inclusive of all staff and focused on both teaching and non-teaching practice.

 Access system professional learning for the whole school